adamolko/iml/README.md

 ### Counterfactuals
 Require a manual installation from github!
 The github repository can be found [here](https://github.com/susanne-207/moc).
-The necessary packages are *counterfactuals* and the corresponding version of the *iml* package, which is different from the one mentioned above.
+The necessary packages are *counterfactuals* and the corresponding version of the *iml* package, which is different from the one listed above.
 We manually call the respective packages in our code (see [specific_points.R](specific_points.R)).